Star Trek: Picard is a mirror to our modern dystopia

 Surprising words from the former prototypical captain of the Federation, but it speaks both to the state of where Picard is, and the fact that the future isn't as rosy as it once was.

-The scene is also the clearest statement to fans that Star Trek: Picard, which premieres Jan.
-23, isn't just a rehash of TNG, which ended its run nearly 26 years ago.
-Like Star Trek: Discovery, the first Trek show to run on CBS All Access (disclosure: CNET and CBS All Access are both owned by ViacomCBS), Picard embraces the conflict and shades of gray embraced by contemporary television but that some fans may see as a departure from Gene Roddenberry's hopeful vision of the future.
+The scene is also the clearest statement to fans that Star Trek: Picard isn't just a rehash of TNG, which ended its run nearly 26 years ago.
+Like Star Trek: Discovery, the first Trek show to run on CBS All Access (disclosure: CNET and CBS All Access are both owned by ViacomCBS), Picard embraces the conflict and shades of gray that are common on contemporary television but that some fans may see as a departure from Gene Roddenberry's hopeful vision of the future.

 But some fans forget Star Trek has always reflected society.
 Picard likewise serves as a mirror, exploring real-life issues including artificial intelligence through the Borg and the rights of "synthetics," like Data, as a new species.
 Having Picard, the standard-bearer for the ideals of the Federation, question the longstanding institution comes at a politically turbulent time when many are rejecting the idea of blindly following authority.